rhkarls/basicbenchmark/README.md

 [![tests and linting](https://github.com/rhkarls/basicbenchmark/actions/workflows/run_tests.yml/badge.svg)](https://github.com/rhkarls/basicbenchmark/actions/workflows/run_tests.yml)
 [![codecov](https://codecov.io/github/rhkarls/basicbenchmark/graph/badge.svg?token=69XQYRBK5I)](https://codecov.io/github/rhkarls/basicbenchmark)

-This is a basic benchmarking tool for timing Python callables.
+basicbenchmark is a simple benchmarking tool for timing Python callables.

 It's so basic, that probably you don't need it.
 But if you do, here it is.
+It runs a callable a number of times and returns the average time it took.
+Optionally, you can also get some basic statistics: fastest and slowest run time, and the standard deviation.

-No dependencies, just a simple wrapper around `timeit.Timer` and `time.perf_counter`.
+No dependencies, just a simple wrapper around python standard library `timeit.Timer` and `time.perf_counter`.

 ## Installation